sithukyaw007/LearnAI-KnowledgeMiningBootcamp/README.md

-# Enterprise Knowledge Mining Solution using the Microsoft AI Platform
+# LearnAI: Build an Enterprise Knowledge Mining Solution using the Microsoft AI Platform
 ### Build an enterprise scale intelligent search solution for searching business documents using Microsoft Azure and Cognitive Search

 #### About this Course